ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

 fast for many use cases, but inefficient because it requires traversing templates node by node each time they're rendered.

-Compiled Heist takes a different view: it compiles as much of the templates down to ByteStrings as possible, letting you fill in runtime values only where you need them.
-The result was a staggering performance gain, with some compiled templates rendering at more than 3000x the speed of their interpreted equivalents.<sup>[1](#footnote1)</sup>
+Compiled Heist takes a different approach: it compiles as much of the templates down to ByteStrings as possible, letting you fill in runtime values only where you need them.
+The result is a staggering performance gain, with some compiled templates rendering at more than 3000x the speed of their interpreted equivalents.<sup>[1](#footnote1)</sup>

-The price you pay for these huge gains in performance is having to specify and load all of your splices, once, at the top level of your application.
+The price you pay for these huge gains in performance is having to specify and load all of your compiled splices, once, at the top level of your application.

 Take a moment to let that sink in: all of your top level splices need to be pre-defined and available at the time your application loads.
 Unlike interpreted